Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

-A pass scans all the procedures to collect a list of preprocessing required for the input dataset, i.e., transposition, converting COO to CSR, etc. The code generator emits the invocation necessary before training/inference.
+The \oursystem{} performs a pass that scans all the functions generated to collect a list of preprocessing required for the input dataset, involving transposition, converting COO to CSR, etc. The code generator then emits the preprocessing code.